martinjackson/simple-widgets/docs/SearchSortTable.md

 The firstTD indicates whether the tableTD function is the first item executed or the last item executed (default).
 There are two other items that are executed, normally before the tableTD function.
 If the align has date somewhere in the align, the date is automatically converted to the MM/DD/YYYY format.
 If the align has money somewhere in the align, the number is converted into a money format ($N,NNN.NN) and right aligned.
 After that the tableTD function is normally executed.
 If firstTD prop is in the set of props, the tableTD function will only be executed and the date and money ones will not.
 This will rarely be used.

+The else part of the if must be there and must contain return row[col.name]; otherwise, the normal items will not be returned.

 ### **Sorting**

 If sorting is allowed for that column, there will either be a triangle (ascending order), or an upside down triangle (descending order), or triangle on its side (no order) next to the header.
 Intially all the triangles will be on there sides to indicate no order.